• Home

 Equipment Worth Having

-You don’t need specialized equipment for this recipe, but two things genuinely make a difference:
+While there’s no need for specialized tools for this recipe, two things do make a difference:

 • Wire cooling racks — these cookies need to come off the hot pan immediately.
 A rack that fits a full sheet of cookies at once saves a lot of back-and-forth.
 A stackable three-tier rack is useful if you’re baking multiple batches.